-Unlike some of Fujifilm's other instant cameras, it's got a mature and classic design, too, that's a pleasure to use, and the results are just what you'd hope for.
-It's a true point and shoot, so there's almost no fiddling to be done, and you'll be able to pick up new film readily since it's so popular.
+Unlike some of Fujifilm's other instant cameras, it's got a mature and classic design that's a pleasure to use, and the results are just what you'd hope for.
+It's a true point-and-shoot, so there's almost no fiddling to be done, and you'll be able to pick up new film readily since it's so popular.

 Polaroid's outdone itself with this microscopic camera - it's genuinely tiny, easy to take out in a pocket and equally simple to use.
 That's a big part of its charm, but the new shrunken-down film that it uses is also fun.